Non-Identical Diffusion Models in MIMO-OFDM Channel Generation: Proof to Theorem

 \section{Proof to Theorem \ref{the:DDIM}}

 This proof mainly follows that of Theorem 2.8 in \cite{proof}.
-Since $\mu$ has a compact support, following Lemma 2.6 in \cite{proof}, we know that $\mathcal{D}_t^{\bm{\alpha}}$ is Lipschitz continuous and follows the linear growth condition.
-Thus, ODE \eqref{ODE_inverse} has a unique solution with any starting point $\bm{G}_{g_0}$, which implies that $\bm{G}_t$ always has a density denoted by $\psi_t$ for $t\in[t_o, T]$.
+Since $\mu$ has compact support, following Lemma 2.6 in \cite{proof}, we know that $\mathcal{D}_t^{\bm{\alpha}}$ is Lipschitz continuous and satisfies the linear growth condition.
+Hence, ODE \eqref{ODE_inverse} admits a unique global flow.
+For the initial law specified in Theorem \ref{the:DDIM}, namely $\bm G_{t_0}\sim \phi^{\bm{\alpha}}_{T-t_0}$, we denote by $\psi_t^{\bm{\alpha}}$ the density of $\bm G_t$ whenever it exists.